carterTsai95/InterviewQuestion/README.md

 	- [How do you optimize scrolling performance of dynamically sized table or collection views?](https://github.com/tsaihong1995/InterviewQuestion#how-do-you-optimize-scrolling-performance-of-dynamically-sized-table-or-collection-views)
 	- Explain your process for tracing and fixing memory leaks.
 	- You’ve just been alerted that your new app is prone to crashing.
 What do you do?
-	- How do you optimize scrolling performance of dynamically sized table or collection views?
 	- How do you test your code?
 How do you make your code testable?

 - [Design Pattern](https://github.com/tsaihong1995/InterviewQuestion#design-patterns)